simonsedge/crypto-sentiment/README.md

 # crypto-sentiment

-# application of neural networks for sentiment analysis of Twitter Data to predict price changes in thecryptocurrency market.
-All the necessary Twitter, sentiment and data is provided and can be run directly using the forecast.ipynb notebook to obtain the results and graphs detailed in the report.
+# application of neural networks for sentiment analysis. we use X (twitter) data to model price changes.

+# all the necessary twitter, sentiment, and data will be provided and can be run directly using the forecast.ipynb notebook.